 - These trusts are often set up as “grantor trusts” so that the grantor pays the income taxes on the trusts, allowing the trust assets to grow without the burden of federal or state income taxes.

-- The “grantor trust” status also allows the grantor to swap appreciated assets out of the trust in exchange for personally owned high basis assets, thus providing for a step-up in basis on the assets with embedded gains, which will be in the grantor’s gross estate and thus will benefit from a step-up in basis at death.
+The “grantor trust” status also allows the grantor to swap appreciated assets out of the trust in exchange for personally owned high basis assets, thus providing for a step-up in basis on the assets with embedded gains, which will be in the grantor’s gross estate and thus will benefit from a step-up in basis at death.
 Although the elimination of the strategy was included in some prior proposals, it has not been included in the latest version of the Build Back Better Act, so these traditional estate planning techniques remain available at present.

 5. Interest rates are still historically low but trending up.
 Before possible further increases, there are a number of planning options involving the use of credit.

 - Borrowing against an investment portfolio can avoid the realization of capital gains while rates are high.
 This can be used for current cash needs or to make the aforementioned intrafamily loans.